technomancy/mire/README.markdown

     $ curl -O ~/bin/lein http://github.com/technomancy/leiningen/raw/stable/bin/lein
     $ chmod 755 bin/lein
-    $ lein self-install

-Then run "lein deps" inside the Mire directory.
-Once it finishes, you should be able to do "lein run" to launch the Mire server.
+Then do "lein run" inside the Mire directory to launch the Mire server.
 Then players can connect by telnetting to port 3333.

 ## Motivation